FAQs: Research Feedback Session for Auditing Researchers

 Q: Do my Kinney Three Paragraphs have to follow any formatting specifications (single/double space, etc.)?

 A: No, the CAQ just needs to receive a 1–2-page Kinney Three Paragraphs stating what your research question is, why it’s important and how you plan to address it.
+The document can be sent as either a Word or a pdf file.
+Do not send a full proposal; it will not be reviewed.

 A: Yes, you will have the opportunity to ask questions.
 You can also include up to three questions at the end of your Kinney Three Paragraph document.